 Charges may also be made for making datasets (or parts of datasets) that are relevant copyright works available for re-use.
 These charges will be in accordance with the terms of the Re-use of Public Sector Information Regulations (2015), where they apply, or with regulations made under FOI Section 11B, or with other statutory powers of the school.

 If a charge is to be made, confirmation of the payment due will be given before the information is provided.
-Payment may be requested prior to the provision of the information
+Payment may be requested prior to the provision of the information.

 Written requests